 The Amish don’t use much electric power, but they always produce the electricity they need using technology that’s not connected to the grid.
 David and Miriam don’t yet have solar or wind power, so charging the batteries in their lives happens with a simple home-made 12-volt system cobbled together from an old automotive alternator.
 It’s crude but effective.
 A 5hp Honda utility engine drives a V-belt connected to the alternator as it sits bolted to a wooden base.

-Click on the video below to see the simple setup my friends use to make electricity.
+Click on the video below to see this simple setup my friends use to make electricity.
 They use it to charge the 12 volt automotive battery they use to power the running lights on their horse-drawn road buggy and to power an inverter for charging cordless tool batteries.
+It’s a rough little machine, but it works!